ravaee/SolvedIssues/README.md

 + 1. How to change colors in Readme.md files?

 # you can use ```diff tag in your readme file also check the text of this read me file you will understand :)

++ 2. Installing and Uninstalling powershell`s packages?

+Below you can see an example of installing Azure-modules for powershell

+# Install-Module -Name Az -Repository PSGallery -Force -AllowClobber
+# Uninstall-Module -Name Az
 ```